RESOStandards/reso-certification-help/docs/providers.md

 <br />

 ## Auto-Archiving
-Certification endorsements are automatically archived and replaced if a new endorsement of the same type is initiated by the provider.
+When a provider initiates a new endorsement of the same type and version, the existing certification endorsement is automatically archived and replaced.

 Auto-archiving will occur for endorsements in **Passed**, **Notified**, **Canceled** or **Withdrawn** status.

-Endorsements in a permanent status (**Certified**, **Revoked**) will remain alongside the new endorsements.
+Endorsements in a permanent status (**Certified**, **Legacy**, **Revoked**) will remain alongside the new endorsements.
 The old endorsements may be manually archived by the provider at any time.

 <br />

 # My Account
 [BACK TO TOP](#table-of-contents)

-Selecting **My Account** at the top of the page displays your user information and the ability to copy or create a new token hash.
-If any of the information shown on the account is incorrect, please contact RESO at certification@reso.org.
+Select **My Account** at the top of the page to view your user details and access options to copy your provider token or create a new API token.
+If any account information is incorrect, please contact RESO at certification@reso.org.

 <br />

 ## Creating a Token
-A token is needed in order to access the certification data via Web API.
+A token is required to access certification data through the Web API.

 Log in to **[certification.reso.org](https://certification.reso.org)** with your username and password.